 The iceberg concept was born in the 1960s.
-I had received a travel scholarship from Australia to work with the most exciting man in London - Jeremiah (Jerry) Morris.
+I had received a travel scholarship from Australia to work with the most exciting man in London—Jeremiah (Jerry) Morris.
 He was one of three eminent epidemiologists in public health at the time.
 He had the remarkable idea of differentiating the various stages of symptomatic disease from the precursors of disease.

 Imagine an iceberg.
 When you observe an iceberg in the sea, you only really see 1/7th or 1/9th of it.
-The population in any general practice is like an iceberg where only little bit sticks out in the surface.
+The population in any general practice is like an iceberg where only a little bit sticks out on the surface.
 The part of iceberg above the surface represents the symptomatic and diagnosed instances of various diseases in the population.
 Below the surface are the diseased people who are asymptomatic.
 It is essentially an analogy used to describe the disease pattern in the community [1].

 Can you define preventive medicine and personalized medicine for us?
 What does it mean to you?

-I defined preventive medicine in my book as “the specialized branch of clinical and medical practise devoted to promoting health and preventing disease and premature disability [2].”
+I defined preventive medicine in my book as “the specialized branch of clinical and medical practice devoted to promoting health and preventing disease and premature disability [2].”
 Activities within preventive medicine can be targeted at the level of an individual or the population at large.

 Personalized medicine is what a physician does with one patient at a time, whereas public health specialists essentially do the same thing with the entire population.
-For me, personalized medicine is like monitoring individual people in the population to identify signs that indicate something is coming apart or not going as well as they should.
+For me, personalized medicine is like monitoring individual people in the population to identify signs that indicate something is coming apart or not going as well as it should.
 Essentially, the goal is to identify what that something is in each individual person and fix it before it gets worse.

 There were times when we used to visit people in their own homes.
 It is a pity that this does not happen as often today.
 It is one of the most interesting and rewarding aspects of medical practice.
 You get to treat the patient instead of waiting for them to get sick and come to the hospital.
 Encourage your teachers to visit sick people in their own homes.